Intranet access

 Lao People's Democratic Republic

-Laos, known historically as the Kingdom of Lan Xang (“land of a million elephants”), boasts a rich cultural heritage and breathtaking natural beauty.
-Though a communist one-party state, Laos has seen decades of relative peace and political stability following past conflicts.
-French colonisation in the early 20th century left a lasting mark on Lao infrastructure and development.
+The People’s Democratic Republic of Laos, a country of breathtaking natural beauty known historically as the Kingdom of Lan Xang (“land of a million elephants”), boasts a rich cultural heritage, profoundly influenced by Buddhism.
+Laos is a Communist one-party State.
+It has seen decades of remarkable peace and political stability since the end of the Vietnam war.
+French colonisation since the end of the 19th century left a lasting mark on Lao infrastructure and government systems.

-Once considered the least developed and most mysterious of the three former states of French Indochina, Laos adopted significant economic and political reforms in the late 1980s.
-Since 1989, the country has opened up to free trade and foreign investment, with the hammer and sickle disappearing from the national flag for good in 1991.
-Laos seems keen to maintain political stability and further spur economic growth to catch up with its powerful neighbours.
+Once considered the least developed and most mysterious of former French Indochina, Laos adopted significant economic and political reforms in the late 1980s.
+Since 1989, the country has gradually opened up, with the hammer and sickle disappearing from the national flag in 1991.
+Laos strives to spur economic growth to catch up with its powerful neighbours.

-A landlocked country, Laos spans more than 1 000 km from north to south in the heart of the Mekong sub-region and has an area of 236 800 km2 (barely larger than Great Britain).
-The south and centre of the country are bordered to the east by the Annamite Mountain range.
-Almost in parallel, the Mekong, the country’s major communication axis, defines most of the territory to the west over 1 865 km.
-The Mekong Valley and its fertile plains are the focus for almost all of Laos’ rice fields and are the country’s leading agricultural region.
+A landlocked country spanning more than 1 000 km from north to south, about 100 times the size of Luxembourg, Laos is situated in the heart of the Mekong sub-region with an area of 236 800 km2.
+The Annamite Mountain range forms most of the eastern and southern border.
+Almost in parallel, the Mekong, the country’s large, majestic stream, defines most of the territory to the west over 1 865 km.
+The fertile plains of the Mekong River are the focus for almost all of Laos’ rice production and other agricultural products.
 At its narrowest point, in the central province of Khammouane, Laos is no more than 120 km wide.

-The country is home to over 7.5 million inhabitants, with a remarkable diversity of some 50 ethnic groups that can be categorised into four main groups: Lao-Tai, Mon-Khmer, Hmong-Mien and Chinese-Tibetan.
-Laos also has one of the youngest populations in the region, with potential for a substantial demographic dividend in the years to come.
+The country is home to over 7.5 million inhabitants, with a remarkable diversity of some 50 ethnic groups, including Lao-Tai, Mon-Khmer, Hmong-Mien and Chinese-Tibetan.
+Laos also has one of the youngest populations in the region, with potential for a significant demographic dividend for future development.

-Lao PDR has lately enjoyed consistent economic growth of between 6-8% over the last decade, although the COVID-19 pandemic has negatively affected this trend.
-In 2021, Laos posted a growth rate of 2.5% driven by a recovery in services.
-According to World Bank forecasts, the average annual growth will be around 3.7% in 2023 and 4.0% in 2024.
-Gross national income per capita rose from 1 970 USD in 2015 to over 2 500 USD in 2021, although current inflation rates of over 25% year on year have led many people on the brink of poverty again.
+Lao PDR has enjoyed consistent economic growth between 6-8% over the last decade, although the COVID-19 pandemic, and the resulting macroeconomic crisis have negatively affected this trend.
+In 2023, Laos posted a growth rate of 3.7% only.
+According to World Bank forecasts, the average annual growth will be around 4.1% in 2024 and 3.7% in the following years.
+Gross national income per capita dropped from 2,598 USD in 2019 to 2 ,075 USD in 2023.
+Income inequalities and current inflation rates of 25% year on year have led many people to the brink of poverty, triggering labour emigration to neighbouring countries, mostly Thailand.

-Laos stands at a crossroads.
+Today, Laos stands at a crossroads.
 Its abundant natural resources, coupled with a young and growing population, offer significant economic potential.
-However, the country must navigate challenges like income inequality and environmental protection.
+However, the country must navigate challenges like a failing education system, important income inequality and severe environmental deterioration.
 By addressing these issues and fostering sustainable development, Laos can achieve a prosperous and equitable future.
 The government of Lao PDR outlined its poverty reduction strategy and meeting the SDGs by 2030 in its 9th National Economic and Social Development Plan for 2021-2025.
 The plan aims:

 • to prepare the country for the graduation from Least Developed Country status;